 Aaa Bonds which are rated Aaa are judged to be of the highest quality, with minimal credit risk.
-Aa Bonds which are rated Aa are judged to be of high quality by all standards and are subject to very low credit risk. А Bonds which are rated A are to be considered as upper-medium grade obligations and subject to low credit risk.
-Baa Bonds which are rated Baa are considered as medium-grade obligations, subject to moderate credit risk and in fact may have speculative characteristics.
-Ba Bonds which are rated Ba are judged to have speculative elements and are subject to substantial credit risk. В Bonds which are rated B are considered speculative and are subject to high credit risk.
-Caa Bonds which are rated Caa are judged to be of poor standing and are subject to very high credit risk.
-Ca Bonds which are rated Ca represent obligations which are highly speculative.
-Such issues are likely in default, or very near, with some prospect of recovery of principal and interest. С Bonds which are rated C are the lowest rated class of bonds, and are typically in default.
+Aa Bonds which are rated Aa are judged to be of high quality by all standards and are subject to very low credit risk.
+Bonds which are rated A are to be considered as upper-medium grade obligations and subject to low credit risk.
+Bonds which are rated Baa are considered as medium-grade obligations, subject to moderate credit risk and in fact may have speculative characteristics.
+A Baa Ba Bonds which are rated Ba are judged to have speculative elements and are subject to substantial credit risk. В Bonds which are rated B are considered speculative and are subject to high credit risk.
+Caa Ca С Bonds which are rated C are the lowest rated class of bonds, and are typically in default.
 There is little prospect for recovery of principal or interest.